 Claudia Dey

-Author of Daughter
+Author of DAUGHTER

 I’ve been struggling with how to describe Daughter, the new novel by Claudia Dey, because it is so many things.